I have to do something that requires, I think, two scripting exercises.

 P

-Paola Tomei posted over 2 years ago Admin
+Paola Tomei posted about 3 years ago Admin

 You can use the ETL process to break the string into individual words, merge them with the keywords list, then join the result with the original data.